INRIX-rebecca-davey/hack-evening-2017/README.md

 We've provided the raw files of the separate years, and additionally the following files:

 * all.csv - all raw year files together
-* cleaned.csv - several data cleaning steps applied to all.csv, described in 'cleaning-steps.txt'
+* cleaned-with-easting-northing.csv - several data cleaning steps applied to all.csv, described in 'cleaning-steps.txt'
-* cleaned-with-latlng.csv - cleaned.csv but with latitude and longitude values instead of easting and northing - much easier to work with!
+* cleaned-with-latlng.csv - cleaned-with-easting-northing.csv but with latitude and longitude values instead of easting and northing - much easier to work with!

 Link to data on data.gov.uk site: https://data.gov.uk/dataset/road-traffic-accidents